Tag Archives: space opera

 The Lensman Series by E. E. Doc Smith

-I am pretty sure that then I read them in a German translation and I believe that I read a few of them in English after I came to the US of A. But these books were hard to come by as most of them were out of print and I believe still are, as you can’t really find them on Amazon in – form of inexpensive paperbacks at least.
+My first read was in a German translation and I am rather certain that I read at least a few of the books in English after I came to the US of A. For a long time now I wanted to read them again but these books are hard to come by – most of them were out of print and I believe still are – you can’t really find them on Amazon in form of inexpensive paperbacks, maybe as bound collectors items but not for an amount that I was willing to spend.

-I had given up for a while to find a complete set, but discovered the first, Triplanetary, as an ebook a while ago and am about to finish it on my tablet (apparently the only good application for a tablet.)
+So I had given up for a while to find a complete set, but recently discovered the first, Triplanetary, as an ebook and am about to finish it on my tablet (apparently the only useful application for a tablet.)

-So, as I am in the last few pages I needed the next one – First Lensman.
-Quite a bit of googling but I finally hit the mother-lode at Arthur’s Bookshelp.
-He had them all and as I was at it, I also got the Skylark series for the time when I’m done with the Lensmen which could be a few years at the slow pace I am going.
+As I was approaching the last few pages I needed the next one – First Lensman.
+Quite a bit of googling later I finally hit the mother-lode at Arthur’s Bookshelp.
+He had them all and as I was at it, I also got the Skylark series for the time when I’m done with the Lensmen.
+That could be a few years at the slow pace I am going.

 Just in case you need the sequence of the book, because it is sometimes hard to figure it out the chronology: